riccardooliva91/docker-php-development-environment/README.md

 ## Refer to Redis/MariaDB
 If you need to specify the host of Redis or MariaDB in your code, you can just type in `redis-projectname` or `mariadb-projectname` where of course `projectname` is the name of the project you are working in.

+## Fixing permissions
+If you are having trouble with file permissions, know that:
+* Nginx and PHP containers run with their own root users (with ID 0) and they belong to a `www-data` group (with ID 33).
+* File permissions are set outside the container, so they will refer to your ID.
+Probably your user GUID and the containers root GUIDs will not match, so you must sync them.

+There are several ways to do that.
+Personally, I create a `www-data` group with id `33` to match de containers default, and i add my user to it.
+Then I assign the `htdocs` folder to the newly created group.